 When you were starting out, was there ever a time you doubted it would work?
 If so, how did you handle that?

 Every entrepreneur faces doubts, but you must keep your end goal in mind.
 If the person you want to become hasn’t changed then you know that you need to stay the course.
-Sometimes remembering that is enough to motivate you through the tough times and doubts.
+Sometimes keeping that in mind is enough to motivate you through the tough times and doubts.
 If you do need a little extra motivation, I recommend finding some free or low cost online courses relevant to your field.
 Expanding on your knowledge will always be a good investment in yourself and the self-growth should give you a boost in confidence too.

 Do you remember how you got your first client?

 The first acquisition I oversaw was one that I took the initiative to go out and get.
-I saw the opportunity, did the follow up work to get the information, and made it happen.
+I saw the opportunity, did the follow-up work to get the information, and made it happen.
 Keep an eye on your market, take the initiative, and most importantly, follow through if you want to make things happen.

 What is one marketing strategy that you’re using that works really well to generate new business?